ashiqYousuf/http-go-server/README.md

 ## Contributing
 Feel free to contribute by submitting a pull request or opening an issue.

----

-## License
-This project is open-source and available under the MIT License.
+This project serves a great learning purpose.